AHWALab/EF5/README.md

 ## Learn More

-EF5 has a homepage at [http://ef5.ou.edu](http://ef5.ou.edu).
-The training modules are found at [http://ef5.ou.edu/training/](http://ef5.ou.edu/training/) while the YouTube videos may be found at [https://www.youtube.com/channel/UCgoGJtdeqHgwoYIRhkgMwog](https://www.youtube.com/channel/UCgoGJtdeqHgwoYIRhkgMwog).
-The source code is found on GitHub at [https://github.com/HyDROSLab/EF5](https://github.com/HyDROSLab/EF5).
+General information about EF5 can be found at [AHWA Lab's Webpage](https://ahwa.lab.uiowa.edu/ensemble-framework-flash-flood-forecasting-ef5).
+YouTube videos with legacy basic training may be found at [https://www.youtube.com/channel/UCgoGJtdeqHgwoYIRhkgMwog](https://www.youtube.com/channel/UCgoGJtdeqHgwoYIRhkgMwog).
+The source code for the original development transitioned to NWS operations can be found on HyDROSLab's GitHub at [https://github.com/HyDROSLab/EF5](https://github.com/HyDROSLab/EF5).

-See [manual.html](manual.html) for the EF5 operating manual which describes configuration options.
+See [EF5's Documentation](https://ef5docs.readthedocs.io/en/latest/) for the EF5 operating manual which describes configuration options.

 ## Compiling